AusClimateService/bias-correction-data-release/README.md

 except hursmin and hursmax (which were calculated using unaffected hourly BARPA data).
 The table below lists the affected timesteps.

-Last update: Tues 15 October 4:30am: Completed majority of MRNBC 7-var runs.
+Last update: Tues 15 October 7pm: Completed all MRNBC runs except UKESM NARCliM.

-Please note that for MRNBC runs where only the tasmax, tasmin and pr lights are enabled, then those 3 variables have only been corrected against AGCD data as part of a 3-var multivariate run.
-When the 6 or 7 variable multivariate runs are completed (corrected against BARRA-R2) and corresponding lights are enabled for those later variables, this will also signify the availability of tasmax, tasmin and pr corrected against BARRA-R2.

 ### Observations